Justin0526/FED_s10269496_JustinTangJiaZe_Assg01-/README.md

 <li>As a competitive swimmer, I want to refine my swimming techniques and break my PBs.</li>
 </ul>

+<b> URL to my <a href="https://justin0526.github.io/FED_s10269496_JustinTangJiaZe_Assg01-/"> Git </a></b>
+<em> My sincere apologies for an unknown error that I couldn't find.
+The first picture on the home page wouldn't show up when you click in to the link.
+However, if you click to other pages and click back to the home page, it does show back up.</em>

 <b>Desktop Wireframe</b>: https://www.figma.com/design/1LhHkRaT226Lo6i81tOjWi/FED-Wireframe-Git?t=2inIok3eNkqUbAzZ-0

 <b>Mobile Wireframe</b>: https://www.figma.com/design/DetYWuCIjzUsbJfaUETJdn/FED-Wireframe-Mobile-Git?t=2inIok3eNkqUbAzZ-0